-In accordance with the Refugee Law, the Asylum Service is obliged to ensure that all asylum seekers are given access to information regarding the asylum procedure, their rights to access material reception conditions, and organisations/services offering legal and social assistance to asylum seekers as well as their legal obligations so as they can maintain their legal status.
+In accordance with the Refugee Law, the Asylum Service must ensure that all asylum seekers are given access to information regarding the asylum procedure, their rights to access material reception conditions, and organisations/services offering legal and social assistance to asylum seekers as well as their legal obligations so as they can maintain their legal status.
 This information should be provided in the form of a booklet/leaflet in a language the applicant can understand.

-Residents of Kofinou Reception Centre are provided with leaflets on various topics, such as the Centre’s standard operation procedure, medical coverage rights, volunteer services, vital information about Cyprus and services in the community, and information on Covid-19.
+Residents of Kofinou Reception Centre are provided with leaflets on various topics, such as the Centre’s standard operation procedure, medical coverage rights, volunteer services, vital information about Cyprus and services in the community, and information on COVID-19.

 Regarding Limnes, and according to the EUAA, an information leaflet on the daily operations of the Limnes accommodation centre was made available.

 There is no leaflet/information booklet available at the District Welfare offices and District Labour Offices concerning the access of asylum seekers to material assistance and employment.
 Information concerning employment can be found on the site of the Labour Department.